 Tembo will find your best deal, fast, all with award-winning service.

 Technically, anyone can gift you money for a house deposit.
 But the reality?
 Almost all mortgage lenders would prefer it if the person giving you the money is a relative.
 Think parents, siblings, grandparents… you get the idea!

 Some lenders have even tighter criteria and will only accept mortgage deposits gifted by a parent.
 We know, it’s a bit strict!

 If someone other than a parent or close family member wants to help you with your deposit, the best thing to do is get in touch with a mortgage broker.
 Mortgage brokers (also known as mortgage advisors) are professionals who help people like you to find a mortgage.
 So, they should be able to tell you whether there’s a lender out there who’ll let you use the money for your deposit (fingers crossed, all will be fine!).

 They’ll also handle the whole process of getting a mortgage for you once you’re ready to go house hunting or you’ve found a house you want.
-You can use our free find a mortgage advisor service to find the best broker for you.

 What do I need to know about gifted deposits for mortgages?

 Gifted deposits are great.
 Like, really great!
 But before you get too carried away jumping up and down and celebrating the fact that you’re about to realise your homeowning dream, here are some details you’ll need to bear in mind.